Cost Sharing and Matching

 If your grant proposal includes a cost-sharing ("matching") commitment, you must indicate on the blue Internal Endorsement Form what College Funds will be charged for these costs if your proposal is approved.
 The budget administrators for all designated Funds must sign the blue Internal Endorsement Form or provide separate memos indicating that they accept this cost-sharing commitment.

 The Matching Fund

 There is a College fund to assist with cost-sharing on equipment and faculty research grants.
-The Dean of Faculty administers this fund; contact Franci Farnsworth for more information.
+The Dean of Curriculum (in consultation with the Dean for Faculty Development and Research) administers this fund; contact Franci Farnsworth for more information.
 If you have cost-share questions on research proposals, contact Franci Farnsworth (ext.
-5889); contact Jennifer Bleich (ext.
-5197) about cost-sharing on institutional projects.
+5889); contact Chuck Mason (ext.
+5717) about cost-sharing on institutional projects.

 The Sponsored Research Matching Fund is available to assist with cost-sharing on grant proposals for equipment and faculty research.
 This fund may also be used to assist with maintenance costs for grant-funded equipment and to assist with unanticipated or other unusual expenses of grant-funded faculty research projects.

 Requests that have the highest priority are those for research equipment, student stipends, and supplies for research that involves students; other budget items will be considered depending on the nature of the item and demand for matching funds at that time.
 The fund may not be used to provide cost-share on faculty salaries (or to free up grant funds to pay for faculty salaries).